Danelle-Gunter/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock, paper, scissors game

-A simple implementation on the rock, paper, scissors game.
+A simple implementation of Rock, Paper, Scissors.
+Currently, only playable through the console.

+### Known bug:

+- If player presses escape or cancel, game crashes.